-BreakLine is an education and employment company that builds an affordable path to compelling careers.
-Our programs combine skills-based training with professional networking and connect participants directly with hiring managers.
-BreakLine participants find employment opportunities commensurate with their experience and potential, and our partners access a new pipeline of exceptional applicants.
+BreakLine is an education for employment company that builds an affordable path to compelling careers.
+Our hands-on approach prepares BreakLiners to take their next step in the tech industry.
+BreakLine participants find opportunities commensurate with their experience and potential and our partners access a new pipeline of exceptional talent.
+In the process, we are creating a world-class community of emerging leaders.

 Our BreakLiners are outstanding.
 You can read their stories in our BreakLine Profiles in Service series.
 You can also see more about our work in the SF Chronicle, the Wall Street Journal, and on ABC News.